Improving Wellbeing, Mental Health & Resilience in Education

 Nicole Fonua, Educator, Life Education Auckland Central

-- The many stresses faced by educators: Work overload, administration, teacher shortages, housing cost pressures, etc
+- The many stresses of modern society: Work overload, administration, housing cost pressures, raising children etc

 - How to keep yourself and your well

 - Evidence-based techniques including positive psychology, mindfulness and others